 Step 1: Open the Alexa app

 Navigate to the Alexa app you use to control your Alexa device.
-It’s probably on a mobile device you have, and the icon is light blue with a white circle.
 Open up the app, and sign in using your Amazon account password if necessary.
 If you’ve never used your Alexa app before, or if it’s been a very long time since you’ve used it, Alexa may run you through a quick setup procedure first.
 This only takes about a minute or so to get through.

 Step 2: Sort and go through your recent Alexa history

 The Alexa Privacy section will give you several different options for reviewing the sensitive information Alexa has collected.
 You may want to spend some time here.
 But for this particular task, you will want to go to Review Voice History.
 This will open a new screen with all of your recorded Alexa conversations.

 At the top of the screen you will see an option to change the Date Range.
 You can choose options for seeing today’s commands, yesterday’s, and so on, all the way to viewing your entire history.
 If you really want to weed through all your recordings, you need to choose All History.
 This will display all your conversations with Alexa, when they occurred, and on what device.

 Step 3: Delete your history as you wish